dough/stak/README.txt

 stak
 ====

-Code for analyzing tcpdump captures
+Code for analyzing tcpdump captures.
+Focusses on learning about protocols.
+Uses Provider programs written in Java.